ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 relative to PCAS modules and entities.

 ## Status
-This project is deprecated.
+This project is abandoned.
 The vertex store turned out to be costly.
 PCAS AndromedaDB peaked at around 300K transactions/second.
 Project Celadon's GalaxyDB, which uses filesystem abstraction to store entities, is hosted in a mercurial repo.
 GalaxyDB_PoC, in Python, sustains